 In addition to exploring the city, the highlight of our stay in Santa Ana was a day hike on top of Santa Ana Volcano.
 This scenic trek through leafy forest and to the summit of a volcano is recommendable for everyone visiting Santa Ana, and can be done as a day trip using public transportation.

 Read more: Hiking Santa Ana Volcano in El Salvador

 The last destination of our tour in Central America was San Salvador, the capital of El Salvador.
 The historic center of the city is quite run-down, and most of the old buildings have been damaged or destroyed in earthquakes.
 The old center is worth a walking tour, but tourism in San Salvador is centered in the modern center called Zona Rosa.
 This clean and nice area is home to some museums and monuments, as well as lots of restaurants and cafes.
 For those who like craft beer, don’t miss Cadejo Brewing Company, one of the few micro-breweries in El Salvador!
 In San Salvador we stayed in Hostal Doña Marta, an affordable guesthouse in secure area close to Cuscatlán Park in between the old town and Zona Rosa.

 From San Salvador we flew back to Mexico, to begin a house-sit in Mexico City and to explore central and northern parts of the country.
 All in all our tour in Central America was a very positive experience, though there is so many other destinations that we would have liked to visit in these four countries, that we’ll probably go back to explore more some day.

-We will soon publish a separate post about all the costs of our tour, to give you an idea of how much traveling in Central America costs, when you choose to use public transportation and staying mostly in cheap guesthouses and hostels.
+To give you an idea of how much traveling in Central America costs, when you choose to use public transportation and stay mostly in cheap guesthouses and hostels, we wrote a separate post about all the costs of our tour.